History of the Hartsville Community Chorus

 In the summer of 1994, the Chorus toured Europe along with Coker students and alumni.
 They performed a variety of music including selections from Haydn’s Creation and sang in England, Wales, Holland, Belgium and France.

 Under the direction of Anna White Hill, we expanded our mission in 1995 by establishing a Children’s Chorale, which performs twice a year either with the Chorale or independently.
 Musical professionals in the community recommend children in fourth through eighth grades for this excellent Children’s Chorale.

 The Chorus has also collaborated with the Coker Singers, the “In the Wings” Theater company, the Hartsville Middle School Magnet Choir, and Hartsville High School Choirs and with the Brenda Cranford School of Dance.
 In the future we hope to expand our collaboration with other arts organizations.

 The HCC is known to perform challenging repertoire, including both traditional and new music and the ensemble has become one of the best community choruses in the state as well as a leading non-profit arts organization in the region.
-The HCC is supported financially by numerous individuals and donors and has received foundation support from the Black Creek Arts Council, The Coker Foundation and the Byerly Foundation.
+The HCC is supported financially by numerous individuals and donors and has received foundation support from the Black Creek Arts Council and The Coker Foundation.